danielvdao/redditKarmaFetch/README.md

 redditKarmaFetch
 ================

-A simple python function which grabs the top karma of any Reddit user inputted.
+A simple python function which grabs the top karma of any Reddit user inputted using the PRAW library.